Sony A5000 Comparison Review

 The Sony Alpha A5000 is a mirrorless interchangeable lens camera that was revealed to the public in January 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 19.8 megapixel.

-The Sony A5000 has a Camera Elo of 1924.
+Is the Sony A5000 a good camera?
+The A5000 has a Camera Elo of 1937.
 This rating puts the A5000 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the A5000 falls among the top 50 percent.
+In terms of its sensor size category (APS cameras), the A5000 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|